 Classes will take place synchronously over Zoom.
-On most days, students will attend from 9:00-10:15, followed by a smaller clinic with a preceptor from 10:30-11:45.
-When unable to participate live due to a time zone difference or unforeseen circumstances, inform your preceptor in advance and propose how you will make up for the absence (e.g. by reviewing notes with a classmate).
+When unable to participate live due to a time zone difference or unforeseen circumstances, inform the course instructor in advance and propose how you will make up for the absence (e.g. by reviewing notes with a classmate).

-Prerequisite/Co-Requisite
+Prerequisite/Co-Requisite: